jovanbulck/scf-msp430-dma/README.md

 # SCF-MSP430

+Run with `--verbose` to get detailed description about the leak.

 This repository contains a tool called Side-Channel Finder for MSP, a static analysis tool to automatically verify  binary files compiled for MSP430 microcontroller to detecting information leakage through novel interrupt-latency attacks (a.k.a.
 Nemesis), timing side-channels, and undesired information flow.

 ## Pre-requisites